-Rug tufting is one of the crafts that has rapidly gone from super niche to super trendy in recent years and rug TikTok has been booming since 2020.
+Rug tufting is one of the creative hobbies that has rapidly gone from super niche to super trendy in recent years — and rug TikTok has been booming since 2020.

 If you love everything #rugtufting and discovering passionate creatives, whether for inspiration or simply because you’re all about that scrolling life, you’ll love our lineup of the best rug tufting artists to follow on TikTok.
-You might even recognize some familiar faces — or rugs!
+You might even recognize a few familiar faces — or rugs!

-And of course, share the love — let us know who your rug TikTok heroes are in the comments section below for everyone to check out!
+And of course, share the love — let us know who your rug-making TikTok heroes are in the comments section below for everyone to check out!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.